“Geography is a living, breathing subject, constantly adapting itself to change. It is dynamic and relevant”

 In Year 9 we are constantly developing our curriculum to make it dynamic and relevant to the students we teach.
 We investigate many diverse topics in order to inspire and engage students with the world at their doorstep and internationally.
 Students will follow an enquiry based curriculum that aims to develop a range of skills including map skills, field work, investigative and critical literacy, collaboration, independence and data analysis.

-Year 9 includes topics such as Festivals, National Parks, Dangerous places, Globalisation and Water
+Year 9 includes topics such as China, Hazards, Russia and India

 GCSE Year 10 and 11 Geography: